ismaelresp/docker-postgres-rdkit/install/README.txt

  3. Check the variables in config.sh and change accordingly to your computer system.
 Do not forget to save the changes.

- 4. Make a backup of ~/.bashrc at the home of the user running the step 6.
+ 4. Make a backup of ~/.bashrc at the home of the user running the step 6 (appart from the automatically created one by the scripts).
     (If it is root, usually is /root/.bashrc .
 If the user is a sudoer, it is usually the home directory of the user and not /root).